Augustus D. Splivalo

 Augustus Daniel Splivalo (May 24, 1840 – December 12, 1911) was an American politician and lawyer.
 In 1870, he was the first Italian American to serve in the California State Assembly.
 He was a prominent attorney and graduate of Santa Clara University.

-His father was Stefano Splivalo, an Italian, born in Viganj, Croatia; and his mother was Teresa (née Balzano) Splivalo, also Italian, born in Livorno, Italy.
+His father was Stefano Splivalo, an Italian, born in Viganj, Austrian Empire; and his mother was Teresa (née Balzano) Splivalo, also Italian, born in Livorno, Grand Duchy of Tuscany.